ollien/twine/docs/twine.md

 Doing so will negate many of the safety benefits, and can lead to a node crash.
 Typically, I have found that I only need to print out a handful (one to five) of traces to understand what is happening.

+If you choose to combine a rate with `recv_calls`, **you should be careful not to let these pile up in the process mailbox, or you can consume unbounded amounts of memory.**

 ### Tracing All Calls To A Function